A Mechanistic Study of Transformers Training Dynamics: Proofs

 By definition, we have $\nabla_\theta g(\theta) = (\nabla_\theta \zeta_1, \ldots, \nabla_\theta \zeta_p)$ and $\nabla_{\zeta}\ell (\zeta) = (\frac{\partial \ell}{\partial \zeta_j} (\zeta)) \in \mathbb{R}^{p}$.
 Hence, the matrix-vector product writes

 Using Eq.~\eqref{eq:loss_reformulation}, we have

 Putting everything together, we obtain

-where the first equality comes from the linearity of the expectation and the second stems from the definition of the conditional expectation.
-As $\hat{p}_{\theta}(y=j|x)$ and $\nabla_\theta \zeta_j$ do not depend on the random variable $y$, we have
+where the first equality comes from the linearity of the expectation and the second stems from the property of the conditional expectation.
+Using the fact that $\hat{p}_{\theta}(y=j|x)$ and $\nabla_\theta \zeta_j$ do not depend on the random variable $y$ leads us to

+where the last equality comes from the property of the conditional expectation and the fact that $x,y\sim p(\cdot)$.
+Indeed, we have